ZuominYang/resume/_pages/about.md

 * B.S. in Mechatronics Engineering, Shandong University, China, Sep 2012--Jul 2016

 Work experience

-Independent research at Qingdao University of Science and Technology.
-Jul 2020 – Dec 2022

 ======
 * Jul 2020 – Dec 2022: Independent research at Qingdao University of Science and Technology, Qingdao, China.
   * Focus on topics related to machine learning and applied AI.